WoDeep/copilot-coding-agent-orchestrator/README.md

 ### The Automation Loop

-When the daemon is running, it polls at regular intervals and:
+When the pipeline is running, it polls at regular intervals and:

 1. **When Copilot requests your review** → Auto-reassign review to Copilot
 2. **When Copilot suggests changes** → Auto-comment "@copilot apply changes"